vbaconnet-ledger/developer-portal/_docs/transport/nano-api-calls.md

 |Ripple | [![npm](https://img.shields.io/npm/v/@ledgerhq/hw-app-xrp.svg)](https://www.npmjs.com/package/@ledgerhq/hw-app-xrp) [@ledgerhq/hw-app-xrp](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-app-xrp)   |

-### Blockchain APIs provided by the crypto-asset community
+### Nano APIs provided by the crypto-asset community

 You may find these libraries on the GitHub repositories written by the community.
 For example Cardano can be found here [Cardano JS library](https://github.com/cardano-foundation/ledgerjs-hw-app-cardano).

-We currently do not have a list of all community-developed blockchain APIs.
+We currently do not have a list of all community-developed Nano APIs.
 If you wish to contribute yours, please use [this form](https://developers.ledger.com/contribution/).